-Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Unqualified audit reports without findings obtained.
-Compliance with legislation and accounting standards by obtaining unqualified audit reports.
+Indicator Title Definition Source of data Method of Calculation / Assessmen Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsib lity Compliance with legislation and accounting standards by obtaining unqualified audit reports.
 Audit opinion of the Auditor- General of South Africa indicates an unqualified audit opinion as they relate to the Annual Financial Statements.
 Audit report of the Auditor- General of South Africa.
 Audit report.
-Iziko continues to operate as a going- concern.
+Iziko continues to operate as a going-concern.
 Annual.
 Sound Governance and Compliance.
 Chief Financial Officer (CFO).

-Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Increase own income generated by 1.2% per annum to improve long- term financial sustainability.
 Long term financial sustainability plan aimed at increasing percentage of own income annually by 0.5%.
 Own income generated refers to all income, excluding income from donors for special projects, income from the DSAC subsidy allocation and any conditional grants from DSAC.
-Statement of Financial Performance and accounting records.
+Statement of Financial Performanc e and accounting records.
 Count.
 Current resources remain in Iziko's control Legislative framework enables planned initiatives.
 Annual.
-6% increase in own income generation over a five- year period.
 Increase own income as a percentage of total income by 0.5% from the previous year.
 CFO.

-Number of policies developed in terms of the Policy Framework.
-Policy Framework in existence and policies developed.
-Formulation of new policies to improve to governance.
-Policy Framework and approved policies.
+Indicator Title Definition Source of data Method of Calculation / Assessmen Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibi lity Number of policies developed or reviewed.
+Formulation of new policies and review of existing policies to improve museum functions.
 Approved policies.
-Policy Framework and approved policies in existence.
-Approved policies in existence.
+Approved new and revised policies in existence.
 Legislative framework enables planned initiatives.
 Annual.
 Sound Governance and Compliance.
-EXCO

-Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Increase in number of funded projects at 31 March 2019 by 1% in terms of the income/ revenue stream strategy Increase in number of funded projects in terms of the income/ revenue stream strategy Funded projects refer to special projects funded by donors, excluding income from the DSAC subsidy allocation and any conditional grants from DSAC.
-Statement of Financial Performance and accounting records.
+EXCO Increase in number of funded projects in terms of the income/ revenue stream strategy Funded projects refer to special projects funded by donors, excluding income from the DSAC subsidy allocation and any conditional grants from DSAC.
+Statement of Financial Performanc e and accounting records.
 Count.
 Current resources remain in Iziko's control Legislative framework enables planned initiatives.
 Annual.
-5% increase in number of funded projects over a five-year period.
 Increase in number of funded projects.
-Director Advancement.
-0
+Director Advancem ent.

-Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility training opportunities offered.
-Annual Learning and Development Programmes for staff developed with input from senior managers as well as staff and based on priorities and available budget.
-Records such as attendance registers and invoices kept by Learning & Development Coordinator.
+Indicator Title Definition Source of data Method of Calculation / Assessmen Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibi lity Number of training opportunities offered.
+Number of staff members trained in terms of the Annual Learning and Development Programmes for staff developed with input from senior managers as well as staff and based on priorities and available budget.
+Records such as attendance registers and invoices and certificates of attendance issued for external virtual training.
 Count.
 Employees will be employed for the full reporting period.
 Annual, progress monitored when reporting quarterly.
-All training included in the Leaning and Development Programme completed in the reporting period.
+All training included in the annual Leaning and Development Programme completed in the reporting period.
 Director Human Resources.